rear/rear.github.com/index.md

 <iframe width="720" height="400" src="http://www.youtube.com/embed/33326XobwYg" ><p>Relax-and-Recover video</p></iframe>

-Now try Relax-and-Recover.
-[Getting Started](http://relax-and-recover.org/documentation/#getting_started) takes only a few minutes!
+Try Relax-and-Recover now.
+The [Quickstart guide](http://relax-and-recover.org/documentation/getting-started) takes only a few minutes!

 Your environment not supported?
 Relax-and-Recover is modular and easy to extend.
 It is GPL licensed and we welcome all feedback and contributions.